ehansis/til/pages/weighted_percentile_rank.md

 use a **weighted percentile rank** instead.
 The percentile rank as computed above gives you the percentage of _settlements_ that are of equal or smaller size than the one you are looking at.
 The **weighted** percentile rank gives you the percentage of _people_ that live in settlements of equal or smaller size than the one you have picked.
+This corresponds to the [weighted percentile method](https://en.wikipedia.org/wiki/Percentile#The_weighted_percentile_method) with the weights being equal to the values themselves.

 In a picture, you could also imagine this as follows:
 For each settlement, cut a piece of string that is proportional in length to its population.